 This 12 hectare estate (9 of which are planted to vine) is unique in that it is one large contiguous parcel rather than many small parcels.
 Giorgio Tendola started the estate many years ago and was one of early champions of the Colli di Luni appellation.
 He believed firmly in the potential of the area, and specifically in his corner of the zone, Castelnuovo Magra.
 He was among the first to bottle and label his wine from Colli di Luni.

 Sadly, Giorgio passed away after a sudden illness in 2011.
 His children were already fully occupied operating the family’s agriturismo, so it was up to the next generation, namely his grandchildren, Gilda and her brother Edoardo (only 27 and 18 at the time) to pick up the reins of the winery.
-Gilda was in law school and her brother in school for agronomy and both made the decision to leave school to carry the torch.
+Gilda was in law school and her brother in school for agronomy and both made the decision to leave school and carry the torch.
 Gilda took over operations of the winery and Edoardo immediately started apprenticing at a few wineries in Tuscany to hone his winemaking skills.
 For the first two years they hired an enologist but by the 2013 vintage they were fully on their own.
 Their vibrant labels were designed by a well known artist who lives nearby named Francesco Musante.
 Their winery and agriturismo is filled with some of his artwork as well.

 The Il Bianco is focused, elegant and crisp, balanced by a slightly broader texture and expressive, fruit-forward aromatics.
 The Il Torchio bottling ups the ante with more stuffing, great concentration and a core of stony/salty minerality reminiscent of a great Chablis.
 It can certainly hold its own on any table alongside the greatest whites Italy has to offer.